levo-framework/core/README.md

 deno run --allow-all --unstable app.ts --production
 ```
 When Levo server is started in production mode, the server will generate every bundle for every Levo pages under the root directory.

+## How to log action at browser?
+Run the server without the `--production` flag, or customise the `loggingOptions` object in `app.ts`.

 ---